plone/plone.app.theming/README.txt

 Note that the last part of the URL above is the Diazo version number.
-There may be a newer version by the time you read this, so check out the `overview page <http://good-py.appspot.com/release/plone.app.theming>`_ for the known good set.
+There may be a newer version by the time you read this, so check out the `overview page <http://good-py.appspot.com/release/diazo>`_ for the known good set.

-What happens here is that the dependency list for ``plone.app.theming`` specifies some new versions for you via the good-py URL.
+What happens here is that the dependency list for ``diazo`` specifies some new versions for you via the good-py URL.
 This way, you don't have to worry about getting the right versions, Buildout will handle it for you.

 Next step is to add the actual ``plone.app.theming`` add-on to the "eggs" section of ``buildout.cfg``.
 Look for the section that looks like this::